 Of the more than 200 barn homes our affiliated company Heritage Restorations have built, very few have been on the market because the owners are in love with them.
 The few that have been offered for sale sold readily.

-Our 15 years experience with traditional post and beam construction in NZ encourages us that it is a very unique and special project that includes a traditional post and beam frame made from new or historic timber.
+Our almost 20 years experience with traditional post and beam construction in NZ encourages us that it is a very unique and special project that includes a traditional post and beam frame made from new or historic timber.
 We are not aware of any of our past clients ever having any difficulty in selling their houses.
 The constant influx of UK, European and North American immigrants to NZ also provides a steady stream of potential buyers.

 Is it hard to design a home using a barn?

 Unlimited options are available in designing your barn home.
 You can use one barn or several, add lofts, and even use conventional framing to make additions to the barn frame.
 Please take a look at the finished projects on the Heritage Restorations Showcase page to view some interesting and creative variations.
 We can also give you a link and password to some of our current projects

 Computer –aided sketch can give you a very good picture of how your finished barn will look.